alexandre-viale/AngularFrontM1MIAGE/README.md

-# Angular digital workspace
+# My Study Life

 ### Frontend

-Angular digital workspace is a website where users can see their assignments, subjects, marks, edit them and admins can manage all the users content.
+My Study Life is a website where users can see their assignments, subjects, marks, edit them and admins can manage all the users content.

 ## Video presenting the app
  https://youtu.be/IHyzLiQfI7Y